aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 ## Deployment Steps

-**TODO: update to Live IG link once available**
+**TODO: update to Live IG link once available** <br/>
-Please see details about deployment of HyperPod clusters in this section of the [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/pl-esm-0422/compute/protein-language-esm-model-training-on-amazon-sagemaker.html#deploy-the-guidance)
+Please see details about deployment of both types of HyperPod clusters in this section of the [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/pl-esm-0422/compute/protein-language-esm-model-training-on-amazon-sagemaker.html#deploy-the-guidance)

 ## Deployment Validation

-**TODO: update to Live IG link once available**
+**TODO: update to Live IG link once available**<br/>
-Please see details about deployment validation of provisioned HyperPod clusters in this section of the [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/pl-esm-0422/compute/protein-language-esm-model-training-on-amazon-sagemaker.html#deployment-validation)
+Please see details about deployment validation of access to provisioned HyperPod clusters in this section of the [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/pl-esm-0422/compute/protein-language-esm-model-training-on-amazon-sagemaker.html#deployment-validation)

 ## Running the Guidance

-**TODO: update to Live IG link once available**
+**TODO: update to Live IG link once available**<br/>
-Please see details about training of ESM-2 models on HyperPod clusters in this section of the [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/pl-esm-0422/compute/protein-language-esm-model-training-on-amazon-sagemaker.html#running-the-guidance)
+Please see details about training of ESM-2 models on  both types of HyperPod clusters in this section of the [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/pl-esm-0422/compute/protein-language-esm-model-training-on-amazon-sagemaker.html#running-the-guidance)

 ## Next Steps

-**TODO: update to Live IG link once available**
+**TODO: update to Live IG link once available**<br/>
-It is highly recommended to patch your HyperPod cluster software on a regular basis.
+It is highly recommended to patch your HyperPod cluster software on a regular basis to keep your clusters secured and up-to-date.
 Please see details about patching software on HyperPod clusters in this section of the [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/pl-esm-0422/compute/protein-language-esm-model-training-on-amazon-sagemaker.html#next-steps)

 ## Cleanup

-**TODO: update to Live IG link once available**
+**TODO: update to Live IG link once available**<br/>

 Please see details about uninstallation of HyperPod clusters and related components in this section of the [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/pl-esm-0422/compute/protein-language-esm-model-training-on-amazon-sagemaker.html#cleanup)